Algebra and Combinatorics of the Brion map on Generalized Permutahedra: The Brion Map on Generalized Permutahedra

 where $\poset_v(P)$ is the poset corresponding to the tangent cone of the generalized permutahedron $P$ at the vertex $v$. \end{definition}

-It was shown in \cite{ArdilaSanchez} that this is a morphism of Hopf monoids.
-In this section, we give explicit expressions for the Brion map when the domain is restricted to the Hopf monoids of permutahedra, associahedra, and orbit polytopes.
+It was shown that this is a morphism of Hopf monoids \cite{ArdilaSanchez}.
+In this section, we give explicit expressions for the Brion map when the domain is restricted to the Hopf monoids of $\nPI$, $\nA$, and $\nOP$.